rollmug/imagemagick-docker/README.md

 PORT=5100
 ```

-In the above case, the returned data will look like:
+In the above case, you would send `POST` requests to `https://my-domain.com` and the returned data will look like:

 ```json
 {